 - Network Congestion: If the network is becoming congested then this can also slow your internet connection down.
 This happens because there are more people using it than there was previously, or due to an increase in users across the network (such as at night).
 So other factors may be affecting your internet speeds and causing poor usage speeds.

 There are many factors that can affect how quick your ATT broadband speed will be.
-We now look briefly at these below, so you can understand why ATT internet goes slow sometimes and what you should do about it if you are experiencing slow speeds for whatever
+We now look briefly at these below, so you can understand why ATT internet goes slow sometimes and what you should do about it if you are experiencing slow speeds for whatever, so that you will never ask yourself “Why is my ATT internet so slow?” ever again.

-ATT internet is slow because of the infrastructure that it uses.
-For instance, ATT internet can be very slow if you have a phone line for your internet connection rather than an Ethernet cable.
-Phone lines are not designed to transfer a lot of data at once and will therefore cause your ATT broadband to run slowly.
+ATT internet is so slow because of the infrastructure that it uses.
+For instance, AT&T internet can be very slow if you have a phone line for your internet connection rather than an Ethernet cable.
+Phone lines are not designed to transfer a lot of data at once and will therefore cause your AT&T broadband to run slowly.

 Some people think that switching to a different ISP can solve the problem.
 This is true, however it should only be your very last resort.